 Housing Land Supply Strategy (HLSS) Consultation 2010

-The Coalition Government has stated that local authorities must meet their housing needs and must identify specific sites for new homes.
+The Government has stated that local authorities must meet their housing needs and must identify specific sites for new homes.
 They have also set out how local authorities should go about this.
-In response, the Council identified three strategy options to do this, each with its own pros and cons.
+In response, we identified three strategy options to do this, each with its own advantages and disadvantages.

 The Council ran a consultation on the HLSS from Friday 1 October to Friday 31 December 2010.
 Following the consultation, the Council's Strategy and Resources Committee endorsed Strategy 1 as the Council's preferred housing land supply strategy.
 The Council's strategy is therefore: